Whatsapp Icon

 The Uninvited Guest:

-In two months, my father felt Pain in his abdomen, and we discovered he had Liver Cancer.
+In two months, my father felt pain in his abdomen, and we discovered he had liver Cancer.
 But the biggest question here was whether it was primary liver cancer or a secondary development from the ureter.
-We understood that it had spread from the ureter, and no Surgery would be helpful because it had spread everywhere in his body.
+We understood that it had spread from the ureter, and no surgery would be helpful because it had spread everywhere in his body.

 The only option was to rely on Chemotherapy, a general treatment method.
-We were suggested 12 chemo cycles, but it is essential to understand that it leads to severely reduced WBC, RBC, and Platelets.
+We were suggested 12 chemo cycles, but it is essential to understand that it leads to severely reduced WBC, RBC, and platelets.
 Each Saturday, he underwent chemo, and every Sunday, he would go for blood transmission.
 It was essential to prepare his body for the next chemo session.

 I kept him home for six months because his decreased immunity demanded that he stay in a hygienic, dust-free environment.
 The most common side effects include nausea, itching, and loss of appetite.
 After continued Chemotherapy, his sonography reports showed that the cancer cells in his liver had decreased considerably, and the doctors said that he did not need any more chemo.
-Though he felt better for a month or so, he never said he was free of his Pain.
+Though he felt better for a month or so, he never said he was free of this pain.

 Pain Management: